python/cpython/Doc/library/ftplib.rst

    :rfc:`4217`.
    Connect as usual to port 21 implicitly securing the FTP control connection before authenticating.
-Securing the data connection requires the user to explicitly ask for it by calling the :meth:`prot_p` method.
+Securing the data connection requires the user to explicitly ask for it by calling the :meth:`prot_p` method.  *context* is a :class:`ssl.SSLContext` object which allows bundling SSL configuration options, certificates and private keys into a single (potentially long-lived) structure.
+Please read :ref:`ssl-security` for best practices.

-   *keyfile* and *certfile* are optional -- they can contain a PEM formatted private key and certificate chain file name for the SSL connection.
+   *keyfile* and *certfile* are a legacy alternative to *context* -- they can point to PEM-formatted private key and certificate chain files (respectively) for the SSL connection.
-   *context* parameter is a :class:`ssl.SSLContext` object which allows bundling SSL configuration options, certificates and private keys into a single (potentially long-lived) structure. *source_address* is a 2-tuple ``(host, port)`` for the socket to bind to as its source address before connecting.

    .. versionadded:: 3.2